rviscomi/timebase/README.md

 1. `browsers` - Information about browser versions and release dates
 2. `features` - Web platform features and their support across browsers

-These are extracted from the `web-features` package and processed to create the timeline visualization.
+These are extracted from the `web-futures` package and processed to create the timeline visualization.

 ## Browser Support